Diego Sanchez: Second return to Welterweight

 Sanchez faced Craig White on September 8, 2018 at UFC 228.
 He won the fight by unanimous decision.

 Six months later, Sanchez faced Mickey Gall on March 2, 2019 at UFC 235.

 Sanchez won the fight via second round TKO.
-This marked Sanchez's first stoppage victory since 2008, it also earned him his first Performance of the Night bonus award.
+This marked Sanchez's first stoppage victory since 2008, while also earning him his first Performance of the Night bonus award.

 As the final fight of his prevailing contract with the UFC, Sanchez faced Michael Chiesa on July 6, 2019 at UFC 239.
 He lost the fight via unanimous decision.

 On May 28, 2019, it was announced that the fight between Sanchez and Clay Guida at The Ultimate Fighter 9 Finale, where Sanchez defeat Guida by split decision, on June 20, 2009, will be honored to enter the UFC Hall of Fame during the international fight July 2019.

-Sanchez was suspended for three months by USADA for tested positive for Ostarine and S-23, the family of selective androgen receptor modulators (SARMs), where the prohibited substance was found from a tainted supplement.
+Sanchez was suspended for three months by USADA after testing positive for Ostarine and S-23, the family of selective androgen receptor modulators (SARMs), where the prohibited substance was found from a tainted supplement.
 The suspension retroactive from October 26, 2019, and he was eligible to fight again on January 26, 2020.

 As the first bout of his new five-fight contract, Sanchez returned to the octagon when he faced Michel Pereira at UFC Fight Night 167 on February 15, 2020 in Rio Rancho, New Mexico.
 After being dominated through the bout, he eventually won the fight via disqualification after Pereira landed an illegal knee on the ground in the third round, which rendered Sanchez unable to continue.

 Sanchez faced Jake Matthews on September 27, 2020 at UFC 253.
 He lost the fight via unanimous decision.

 Sanchez was scheduled to face Donald Cerrone on May 8, 2021 at UFC on ESPN 24.
 However, Sanchez was removed from the fight on April 28 for undisclosed reasons and he was replaced by Alex Morono.
 Despite not fighting, Sanchez claims the organization paid him his guaranteed purse, win money and sponsorship money.

 Sanchez posted a few videos on his Instagram account showing disagreements that his trainer, Joshua Fabia had with the commentary team, where Fabia believed that the organization was attempting to slight Sanchez with its coverage.
 Among his claims were that the UFC was aiming cameras at him to catch him and Sanchez in bad situations, or otherwise expose Fabia's unorthodox coaching style.
 Fabia's infamous training sessions have been widely covered since Sanchez started working with him, including Fabia chasing his fighters around with a knife.
-After the release of these videos, Diego was released from the UFC.
+After the release of these videos, Sanchez was released from the UFC.

 On May 20, 2021, Sanchez announced that he had parted ways with Fabia.